-Comuna 13 is a must-see place when you visit Medellin.
+Comuna 13 Medellin is a must-see place when you visit Colombia.
 From its recent past as one of the most dangerous places in the world, to a vibrant neighbourhood that has experienced astonishing change and growth – the world-reknowned street art here is shaped by history, struggle, and hope.
 This is my quick guide to exploring Comuna 13 in Medellin, and what you need to know before you go.

 Since the demise of Pablo Escobar, Comuna 13 has changed significantly.
 The area has been completely transformed with government funding and interventions.
 Social and youth programs have brought colour back to the lives of the locals here, with beautiful graffiti on steps, buildings, and walls that speak of the culture and past history of the area – while also looking forward to a bright, peaceful future.

-History of Comuna 13 in Medellin
+History of Comuna 13 Medellin

 During the 70s, Medellín was regarded as the most dangerous city in the world – having the unenviable claim to fame of “city with the most homicides on the planet”.
 This was all thanks to the increasing popularity of cocaine, which was being grown and exported under the watchful eye of moustache-twirling villain, Pablo Escobar – predominantly to fuel the appetites of flare-pantsed (is that a word?) disco groovers and Wall Street traders in the USA.